Berea-College-CSC-226/p01-final-project-harrisonj2-whitakera2-p01/README.md

 You should already have a few items in here from the prior weeks.
 Create a new issue for any undocumented errors and deficiencies that remain in your code.
 Bugs found that aren't acknowledged in the queue will be penalized.

+    Start game file doesnt work because it doesnt close the game properly

+    Hit boxes are not centered

     No orginal code was put in the readme due to lack of how to do it and being confused

     Lack of organization and CRC cards